Student Awards

 Division 45 Research Conference Travel Award

-Division 45 sponsors several travel awards to attend the Division 45 Research Conference every other year.
-Division 45 allocates up to $500 each to help assist with the cost of attendance.
+Division 45 sponsors several travel awards to attend the biennial Division 45 Research Conference.
+The award is intended to assist with the cost of attendance.

 Please consider applying for this award if you meet criteria, or forward on to eligible students or peers.